unforkableco/notforge/book/01_executive_summary.md

   - Network Effects: Value grows with ecosystem

-<span style="color: fabAccent">**FRGE Token Overview**</span>
+**FRGE Token Overview**

 Our platform offers a unique two-tier system with 100M total supply of FRGE tokens.
 The token enables project investment, marketplace purchases, and creates a sustainable ecosystem through deflationary mechanics.
 See Tokenomics section for complete details.

-The \!Forge platform uniquely combines AI, blockchain, and manufacturing to democratize creation capabilities previously available only to large companies and experienced engineers, while establishing a sustainable ecosystem for all participants.
+The !Forge platform uniquely combines AI, blockchain, and manufacturing to democratize creation capabilities previously available only to large companies and experienced engineers, while establishing a sustainable ecosystem for all participants.